 Entering is free & easy.
-Once you are ready to submit your entry online (guidelines for submissions is 2,000 words, except for Impact and Learning in Children's Services which is 1,000 words) simply click on CATEGORIES and select the category you would like to enter then review the category overview and criteria.
-Then click Start you entry and fill out your details.
+Once you are ready to submit your entry online (guidelines for submissions is 2,000 words, except for Impact and Innovation in Children's Services which is 1,000 words) simply click on CATEGORIES and select the category you would like to enter then review the category overview and criteria.
+Then click Start your entry and fill out your details.

 To upload a nomination, simply choose your file in a pdf format (no larger than 2MB), find your file and attach your nomination.
 You can also include an optional 100 word summary to accompany your nomination within your submission, this is not included in your 2,000 word limit.
 That’s it!

 Please note, you cannot go in and save your submission.
 Uploading your submission should only happen once you are ready to send it.

 The closing date for submissions is Friday 31st January 2020.

 All nominations will be shortlisted by a panel of at least 3 judges industry specific for that category, see the judges tab to see who.
 Judges have 4 weeks to agree on a shortlist of 6-8 local authorities plus any they would like to commend.